-7. From the WBMS home screen, select Control Center to view the status of all sensor units.
+From the WBMS home screen, select Control Center to view the status of all sensor units.
 Verify that all the desired Sensor Units for the system show a connection, as indicated by a green Bluetooth symbol.
 If less than 4 units are being used, tap the names of the unused units to disable those channels.
-Also verify that you hear four pinging sounds approximately every six seconds - adjust the volume setting on the Android Interface Unit, if necessary.
+Also verify that you hear four pinging sounds approximately every six seconds - adjust the volume setting on the Android every six seconds - adjust the volume setting on the Android

-- Tap the circular arrow in the middle left of the screen to zero out all sensors.
+Tap the circular arrow in the middle left of the screen to zero out all sensors.
 It may take up to six seconds for this function to be completed.
-Any alarm conditions will be silenced when the units are zeroed. - 10.
-Tap the left arrow to return to the WBMS main menu. - 11.
-Tap Reset Triggers to access the alarm menu.
+Any alarm conditions will be silenced when the units are zeroed.

+10. Tap the left arrow to return to the WBMS main menu.

+1. Tap Reset Triggers to access the alarm menu.
 Tap a value to change it.
 With the pop-up keyboard, type in the desired value then tap the U-shaped return key on the droid device.
 Then tap the up/down arrow on the alarm menu to upload the new alarm threshold to the sensor box.
 Repeat for both axes of each active sensor.
-If desired, tap the fan-shaped broadcast symbol to query the sensor units for the current alarm thresholds.
+If desired, tap the fan-shaped broadcast each active sensor.
+If desired, tap the fan-shaped broadcast shaped to query the sensor units for the current alarm thresholds.